silverstripe/silverstripe-saml/docs/en/adfs.md

 SilverStripe site needs the IdP certificate to be able to establish the trust relationship.

-If you have access to the webserver, install the certificate at a known location and pass the path to the SilverStripe developer for configuration.
+If you have access to the web server, install the certificate at a known location and pass the path to the SilverStripe developer for configuration.

 You can get the certificate by either parsing it out from the endpoint `https://<idp-domain>/FederationMetadata/2007-06/FederationMetadata.xml` or by exporting the certificate manually using ADFS console on Windows.